 You can see in the above photo that the garlic is golden brown, but not dark brown.
 If it starts to get too dark, it will taste burnt and bitter.
 Make sure to stay near the stove, don’t wander off, or it might burn.

 Can this recipe be made ahead of time?

 No, this recipe is best made fresh and eaten right away.
 The flavor and texture are best when this pasta is fresh.

 Gluten Free Garlic Spaghetti (Spaghetti Aglio e Olio).

-- When the garlic is done to your liking, throw in about a 1/4 cup of the boiling pasta water to stop the garlic from cooking more.
-Add the salt, butter, and red pepper flakes.
+When the garlic is done to your liking, throw in about a 1/4 cup of the boiling pasta water to stop the garlic from cooking more.
+Add the salt, buttery spread, and red pepper flakes.
 Stir.

-- Serve with bread or a green salad.
+Serve with gluten free bread or a green salad.

 Gluten free pasta has the best texture when it's fresh, but you can store leftovers in the refrigerator for up to three days.